-There is abundant evidence from studies in adult subjects that smoking cannabis has an acute effect on motor coordination and impairs verbal and working memory for several hours after ingestion, an effect mitigated by several factors, including the degree of previous exposure to cannabis, the dose of THC, the ratio of THC to CBD, and genetic susceptibility [140].
+There is abundant evidence from studies in adult subjects that smoking cannabis has an acute effect on motor coordination and impairs verbal and working memory for several hours after ingestion, an effect mitigated by several factors, including the degree of previous exposure to cannabis, the dose of THC, the ratio of THC to CBD, and genetic susceptibility [150].
 These effects on cognition, mediated by THC, appear to resolve within hours to days after cessation of cannabis exposure.

 The long-term effects of chronic cannabis use are more subtle and complex and involve multiple domains of cognitive function, as evidenced by psychologic testing and brain imaging studies.
 A growing body of evidence indicates that while significant neuropsychologic deficits may develop following chronic cannabis use, these deficits are largely reversible if chronic use did not commence until after one achieves adulthood (i.e., after full anatomic maturation of the brain).
-Early-onset (in adolescence) and long-term use of cannabis causes the greatest morphologic and functional impairments in the still-developing brain, and these deficits may not resolve completely after cessation of usage [140; 141].
+Early-onset (in adolescence) and long-term use of cannabis causes the greatest morphologic and functional impairments in the still-developing brain, and these deficits may not resolve completely after cessation of usage [150; 151].

-Results from the 2012 Dunedin study provide the most definitive data on neurocognitive effects from cannabis use [142].
+Results from the 2012 Dunedin study provide the most definitive data on neurocognitive effects from cannabis use [152].
 This prospective study followed 1,037 individuals from birth in 1972/1973, assessed their cannabis use at ages 18, 21, 26, 32, and 38 years.
 Neuropsychologic testing was administered at 13 years of age, before cannabis use was initiated, and at 38 years of age, after persistent cannabis use patterns were established.
 Family member informants provided corroborating input.
-Among adolescentonset, heavy cannabis users, there was an average decline in IQ of 8 points from 13 years of age to 38 years of age (impairment that was global and detectable across five domains of neuropsychologic functioning) and attention and memory problems observable by informants.
+Among adolescent-onset, heavy cannabis users, there was an average decline in IQ of 8 points from 13 years of age to 38 years of age (impairment that was global and detectable across five domains of neuropsychologic functioning) and attention and memory problems observable by informants.
 Following cessation or infrequent use (median past-year use: 14 days) for one year, the IQ decline remained significant.
 In contrast, adult-onset heavy cannabis users did not exhibit IQ decline as a function of persistent cannabis use.
-The authors concluded that these findings suggest a neurotoxic effect of cannabis on the developing adolescent brain [142].
+The authors concluded that these findings suggest a neurotoxic effect of cannabis on the developing adolescent brain [152].

-While cognitive function in long-term medical cannabis users has not been evaluated, a review of the published research on short- and long-term cognitive function in recreational users suggests that cognitive impairment is unlikely to persist beyond the acute intoxication state, even with high-THC cannabis, in late-onset users, short-term users, and occasional users [140].
+Observational studies suggest that THC may have psychotogenic effects while CBD may have antipsychotic effects.
+However, whether these effects on brain function are consistent with their opposing behavioral effects is unclear.
+One systematic review sought to identify the key brain substrates where these opposing effects can be observed [153].
+Evidence suggests that the opposing effects may be present in the striatum, parahippocampus, anterior cingulate/medial prefrontal cortex, and amygdala, with opposite effects less consistently identified in other regions.
+Broadly, THC seems to increase brain activation and blood flow, while CBD seems to decrease brain activation and blood flow [153].
+While cognitive function in long-term medical cannabis users has not been evaluated, a review of the published research on short- and long-term cognitive function in recreational users suggests that cognitive impairment is unlikely to persist beyond the acute intoxication state, even with high-THC cannabis, in late-onset users, short-term users, and occasional users [150].